stevenfollis/azure-devops-refarch/Readme.md

 ### Deploying with Helm

 In the Kubernetes world, [Helm](https://helm.sh/) is a popular tool for deploying and managing the life cycle of container workloads.
-A Helm "Chart" is created via the `helm create` command, and then values are adjusted to match a given applciation's needs.
-Docker Enterprise is a CNCF Certified distribution of Kubernetes, and works seamlessly with Helm.
+A Helm "Chart" is created via the `helm create` command, and then values are adjusted to match a given application's needs.
+Docker Enterprise is a CNCF Certified distribution of Kubernetes and works seamlessly with Helm.

 Azure DevOps Pipelines can interface with Docker Enterprise via Helm by having the `kubectl` binary installed in the build agent.
 This command line tool is then further configured to work with UCP through a Docker Client Bundle, which establishes a secure connection context between `kubectl` and UCP.
 Once established, standard Helm commands may be issued to update a running Helm workload.